 - Degree: Bachelor’s, Master’s

-- IELTS: Not required with MOI
+- IELTS: Not needed MOI

 3. Lincoln University Master Merit Scholarships